OxHainan/cloak-compiler/README.md

 (base) root@ae09e165bd19:/zkay_host$ make test
 ```

-If all tests pass, your zkay installation is likely set up correctly.
+If all tests pass, your cloak installation is likely set up correctly.
 Note that running all unit tests *may take several hours*.

 ## Type-Check Contracts

-To type-check a zkay file `test.zkay` in `/path/to/contract` without compiling it, run:
+To type-check a cloak file `test.zkay` in `/path/to/contract` without compiling it, run:

 ```bash
 # run docker container